thinkinglabs/citcon-europe-2019-ghent/README.md

 ### By train from Antwerp Central (Antwerpen-Centraal)

-For those arriving by Thalys from the Netherlands in _Antwerp Central (Antwerpen-Centraal)_.
+For those arriving by Thalys from the Netherlands at _Antwerp Central (Antwerpen-Centraal)_.

 Every hour there are 3 direct lines to _Gent Sint-Pieters_ at (duration 1h):